 Third, the logic behind our model fitting is based on aggregating a group of children’s yes/no responses and fitting those averages to a model’s stochastic prediction.
 Previous studies on children’s causal inferences used such an approach.
 Studies with adults, however, asked them to make more graded inferences (e.g., rate on a scale of 1-10 how likely a particular object caused the machine to activate).
 Given that we investigated a slightly older sample than some other studies of retrospective reasoning in children, such a graded response measure could be used in a reproduction of these studies.
 This could further help distinguish between the qualitative predictions of each model and the quantitative model fits.

-A fourth potential criticism concerns the absence of developmental change in children’s current retrospective reevaluations: Children’s backwards blocking and indirect screening-off inferences were unrelated to age in the current study.
+Fourth, we saw no developmental change in children’s retrospective reevaluations: Children’s backwards blocking and indirect screening-off inferences were unrelated to age in both expeirments.
 Although we failed to observe an age effect, the current results do have developmental implications.
 If we are correct that children resort to more associative forms of processing when their information-processing abilities are stretched, then these results suggests that if younger children are tested in a replication of the current study their inferences should be even more associative than the 5- and 6-year-olds tested here.
 This is because younger children presumably possess less robust information-processing abilities than older children and thus should be more affected by the increase in the number of objects used (relative to past studies on retrospective reevaluation) than the 5- and 6-year-olds tested here.
 Conversely, if children older than that tested here or even adults are tested in a replication of the current study, then not only should they be less affected by the increase in the number of objects presumably because they possess more information-processing abilities than the children tested here, but their inferences should also better align with the predictions of the Bayesian model than the associative model.
 Although it remains to be seen whether these predictions will hold in younger children, recent data by Benton and Rakison (2023) do support these predictions: In a study that was similar in many ways to the current one—including in the use of three and four objects—adults’ backwards blocking inferences better aligned with Bayesian processes than associative ones.
-When one considers this finding in light of the current results, a clearer developmental picture emerges.
+When one considers this finding given the current results, a clearer developmental picture emerges.
 Together, they not only suggest that cognitive processing evolves from a more associative approach in younger children to a more Bayesian-oriented strategy in adults but that this developmental shift may be supported by increases in underlying information-processing.
 Nonetheless, future research will want to test younger children than that tested here to better assess the viability of the current information-processing account.

 Conclusion